ranitham/mindbody-laravel/src/docs/Api/SaleApi.md

 # **saleGetCustomPaymentMethods**
 > \Nlocascio\Mindbody\Model\GetCustomPaymentMethodsResponse saleGetCustomPaymentMethods($RequestLimit, $RequestOffset)

 Get payment methods that can be used to pay for sales at a site.

+Get payment methods that can be used to pay for sales at a site.